DanilKichai/firestarter/README.md

 ## Linux wrapped in x86-64 EFI application for prepare and chainload to anything

-Firestarter is minimized Linux especially designed to prepare environment and chainload to anything.
+Firestarter is minimized Linux especially designed to prepare the environment before chainload to anything.

 ## Build dependencies: